taochen/ssase/README.md

 ###RCA : Region Controlled Architecture (for cloud environment only)###

-This is a component that intelligent divide the architecture with respect to objective-dependency, which is determined by the inputs of QoS model.
+This is a component that intelligent partitions the architecture with respect to objective-dependency, which is determined by the inputs of QoS model.
 More details can be found in the following publications:

  > * T. Chen and R. Bahsoon.
 Symbiotic and Sensitivity-Aware Architecture for Globally-Optimal Benefit in Self-Adaptive Cloud.
 The 9th International Symposium on Software Engineering for Adaptive and Self-Managing Systems, SEAMS in conjunction with the 36th International Conference on Software Engineering (ICSE), India, 2014.